Ecuador Joins Combined Maritime Forces in Middle East as 40th Member

-Graphic illustration of the flag of Ecuador and the Combined Maritime Forces logo.
-CMF welcomed Ecuador, Jan.
-11th, as the 40th member of the world’s largest maritime security partnership.
-(Graphic illustration by U.S. Naval Forces Central Command Public Affairs)
+MANAMA, Bahrain – On Jan.
+11, the Combined Maritime Forces welcomed Ecuador as the 40th member of the world’s largest maritime security partnership.

+“Ecuador joining CMF only makes us stronger,” said Vice Adm.
+Brad Cooper, CMF commander.
+“This growing international naval coalition benefits mightily from having Ecuadorians standing shoulder-to-shoulder with other CMF nations, dedicated to maritime security and stability in the Middle East region, and protecting some of the world’s most important waterways.
+I look forward to being ‘Ready Together’ with such maritime professionals.”

+CMF is comprised of a headquarters staff and five combined task forces focusing on defeating terrorism, preventing piracy, encouraging regional cooperation, and promoting a safe maritime environment.
+The naval partnership upholds the international rules-based order by supporting security and stability across 3.2 million square miles of water encompassing some of the world’s most important shipping lanes.

 |Date Taken: